randoop/grt-testing/README.md

 ```

 ### Running Experiments
-For running experiments, refer to the `scripts/mutation-parallel.sh` file.
+For running experiments, refer to the README in `scripts/experiment-scripts/` file.

 ### Subject Programs